Dog Bite Lawyers in Fenton, MO

 Dog Bite Lawyers in Fenton, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Fenton, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is essential to get experienced legal service ASAP after a dog attack.
-As personal injury lawyers, Halvorsen Klote has helped clients in Fenton, MO and beyond fight insurance companies to get the compensation they deserve.
-If you have a claim, don't hesitate to call us at 866-382-4167 or contact our Fenton, MO dog bite lawyers online.
-Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.
+It is essential to find experienced legal representation ASAP after an incident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Fenton, MO and beyond fight insurance companies to get the financial recovery they entitled to.
+If you were bitten by a dog, don't wait another second to call us at 866-382-4167 or contact our Fenton, MO dog bite lawyers online.
+Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-According to the American Veterinary Medical Association, there are over 4.5 million serious dog bites each year in the U.S. Dog bites are associated with high medical costs, as medical treatment can cost tens of thousands of dollars when factoring in procedures, prescriptions and other factors.
-Each day, almost 1,000 people visit an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.
+Based on research from the American Veterinary Medical Association, there are over four and a half million dog bites every year in the U.S. Dog bites are associated with expensive medical bills, as medical assistance can quickly add up to tens of thousands of dollars.
+Every day, almost 1,000 people go to an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.

-How to Know if You Have a Dog Bite Case in Fenton, MO
+Do I Have a Dog Bite Case in Fenton, MO?

-- The extent of your damages — If you want to have a viable claim, your injuries must be significant enough to warrant medical attention.
-You can typically receive compensation for injuries that led to medical treatment, as well as less tangible injuries like emotional distress.
-For less serious injuries that didn't require medical treatment, such as a small cut, you may not be able to make a claim .
+- The extent of your damages — In order to have a valid case, your injuries must be significant enough to warrant medical attention.
+You can generally receive compensation for injuries that led to medical treatment, as well as less tangible damages such as emotional distress.
+It's harder to get compensation for small injuries like bruises or scrapes .

-- The specifics of the bite — If you were attacked while lawfully on public or private property, you may have a case.
-But, if you were there illegally or threatened the dog or their owner, you likely don't have a case.
+- The specifics of the attack — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
+But, if you were trespassing or if you provoked the dog, you may not have a case.

-- Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers the injuries a specific dog causes.
+- Insurance coverages available — For more serious dog bite cases, you'll probably need to find an insurance policy that covers any damages the dog causes.
 Most times, this will be under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the policy that covers your damages.
+If not, you may need your attorney to do some "creative lawyering" to help locate the coverage you need.

-- Dog bite laws — The validity of your claim is, to some extent, based on local and state law.
-Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:
+- Dog bite laws — The validity of your claim is, at least to a degree, based on local ordinances and state statutes.
+Generally, in Missouri and Illinois, you have a dog bite claim any time you were bitten by someone else's dog if:

 - You were acting peacefully and did not provoke the dog

-If you are unsure whether or not you have enough to make a claim, you need to speak to a qualified Fenton, MO dog bite lawyer.
-They can analyze the specifics of your case and advise you on your best options for compensation.
+If you don't know if you have enough to make a claim, you should speak to a qualified Fenton, MO dog bite lawyer.
+They can evaluate the circumstances surrounding your dog bite and advise you on what the best path forward is.

 What to Do After a Dog Bite in Fenton, MO?

-- Obtain evidence — Before leaving, take photos of the surrounding scene and any injuries.
-Ask for the name and information of the dog's owners and any people who saw what happened, but do not start an argument with the owner.
+- Gather evidence — Before leaving, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the name and information of the dog's owners and any witnesses you can, without getting into a confrontation with the owner.

-- Get medical treatment — Even if you don't end up going to the emergency room, you need to get evaluated by a healthcare professional.
-Dog bites can be prone to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
-Furthermore, you'll need documentation of your injuries in order to receive compensation.
+- Get medical treatment — Even if you don't think your injuries are significant, it's important to get evaluated by a doctor or other medical professional.
+Dog bites frequently lead to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
+Additionally, you'll need documentation of your injuries in order to receive compensation.

-- Report the incident — Depending on where you were bitten, you may need to report the dog bite to your local municipality.
-This can help to ensure that the dog is observed to see if they're a danger to others, and that there is documentation of the attack to back up your story.
+- Report the attack — Depending on where the attack occurred, you may need to file a report with your local municipality.
+This can help to ensure that the dog is free of disease and infection, and that there is documentation of the attack to back up your claims.

 - Be cautious with insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
 Never agree to a settlement without consulting with a lawyer, as the first offer is likely to be less than the true value of your claim.

-- Reach out to a personal injury lawyer — An attorney with experience in injury claims can help you to understand your legal rights and options.
-They can evaluate the circumstances of the incident and help you to determine the true value of your dog bite injury in Fenton, MO.
+- Reach out to a personal injury lawyer — An attorney with experience in dog bite cases can help you determine the best way to move forward.
+They can look into the details of your case and help you to determine how much compensation you are owed for your dog bite injury in Fenton, MO.

 What Can a Dog Bite Lawyer in Fenton, MO Do for Me?

 A dog bite lawyer in Fenton, MO can handle all the legal aspects of your case while you focus on healing.
-Here are some of the things they can do for you:
+Here are some of the benefits to hiring an attorney for your claim:

-- Analyze your case — A dog bite lawyer can evaluate your case and advise whether you have a valid claim.
-They will review all of the evidence and how it fits with law and case precedent.
+- Evaluate your case — A dog bite lawyer can evaluate your case and determine whether you have a valid claim.
+They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.

 - Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Fenton, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to court if you have to.
-Throughout the duration of your case, your Fenton, MO dog bite lawyer will be by the phone to answer any questions you may have.
+They can explain the laws that govern dog bites in Fenton, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to trial if you have to.
+Throughout the duration of your case, your Fenton, MO dog bite lawyer will be available to answer any questions you may have.

-- Obtain evidence — A dog bite lawyer can obtain evidence to support your claim.
-This may include medical records, witness statements and any surveillance footage or other evidence.
+- Obtain evidence — A dog bite lawyer can obtain evidence that backs up your side of the story.
+This may include medical records, witness statements and photographs of your injuries.

-- Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company on your behalf.
-Insurance companies want to avoid paying claims, but a dog bite lawyer can advocate for your rights and make sure the compensation covers all of your damages.
+- Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company on your behalf.
+Insurance companies want to minimize claims, but a dog bite lawyer can stand up for you and make sure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold negligent actors accountable for the harm they cause.
-Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people responsible for the harm they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois have most of the most important aspects in common.

-Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.
+Neither state implements a "one bite rule" – where the dog had to have bitten somebody before for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – to determine if an owner can be liable.

-The main difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
-In Missouri, you generally have five years to file a dog bite claim, while in Illinois you have two years.
+The main difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
+In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.

 Common Dog Attack Injuries

-A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
-Our dog bite attorneys in Fenton, MO, know how victims and their families can be affected after an incident.
-For example, here are some of the most common dog bite injuries:
+As harmless as they seem, "man's best friend" can be dangerous.
+Halvorsen Klote's dog attack attorneys in Fenton, MO, know how victims can be affected.
+For example, below are some of the most common injuries related to dog bites:

-Often, people stereotype certain breeds.
-There are facts to back this stigma, but it's not always the case.
-Every dog is able to bite someone.
-This can be caused by how the person interacts with the dog and the environment it was raised in.
+Too often, people stereotype certain breeds.
+There are facts to back this up, but it's not always the case.
+Any dog is able to bite a person.
+This can be attributed to the dog's environment and interaction with the victim.

-Breeds that are often associated with danger include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+Breeds often associated with danger include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
 People have the same tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Fenton, MO?